ajitvjain18/Articles_Fishermen/README.md

-Fetch articles from a mock API using Retrofit and OkHttp<br/> Display articles in Grid or List view (user-selectable, saved with SharedPreferences)<br/> View detailed information for each article<br/> Network status monitoring with ConnectivityManager<br/>
+Fetch articles from a mock API using Retrofit and OkHttp<br/> Display articles in Grid or List view (user-selectable, saved with SharedPreferences)<br/> View detailed information for each article<br/> Network status monitoring with Connectivity Manager<br/>
 Clean and modern UI based on provided Figma design<br/>

 **Tech Stack**